-While NFTs may have been around for a few years you might still be wondering what the hype is all about…
+While NFTs may have been around for some months you might still be wondering what the hype is all about…

 In 2021 and 2022, NFTs have made a name for themselves in the art world more than ever.
 Despite the ongoing debate about whether NFTs should be considered assets rather than artworks, it is hard to ignore the lingering ricochets that the sale of Beeple’s Everydays: The First 5000 Days has had on the art world.